darylsze/RxKotlinStarter-Quick-N-Fast/README.md

+> Lastest update: 27 Aug.
+2017. <br />
+> Not yet test for Android Studio 3.0 with build gradle 3.0 <br />
+> At least one issue found from Anko in Android Studio 3.0.
+Go to (Wiki)[https://github.com/darylsze/RxKotlinStarter-Quick-N-Fast/wiki] for details.

 # RxKotlinStarter
 New kotlin architecture for Android applications developing based on ReactiveX, integrates many open source projects( like Kodein,Rxjava2, RxKotlin, Retrofit... ),to make your developing quicker and easier.